DAVID HERRERA PERFORMANCE COMPANY

 Time: 55 minutes

 Presented in an audience immersive setting, The Least of Them is a frank conversation of the personal & cultural clashes in current social and political news.
-In particular, the dance work dissects the way in which race and skin color are used to attack or discredit certain communities.
+In particular, the dance work dissects the way in which race and skin color are weaponized discredit certain communities.
 At the start of the performance, audience are labeled into “perceived” racial categories, immediately confronting the workings of racism and stereotypes.
+Events such as the Rachel Dolezal controversy, Donald Trump’s fear agenda against Mexican and Muslim peoples, and the ongoing caught-on-tape beatings against Black citizens by police officers, all color the choreography in this poignant and in-you-face performance.

 Photo: Marisa Aragona